praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

 ## Task 4: Adjust constraints and reform the communities of medical records

-1. For example, we consider the node named `ORDER_CATALOG_ITEM_R`, to move from `Medications` to `Orders` Cluster.
+1. For example, we consider the node named `ORDER_CATALOG_ITEM_R` to move from `Medications` to the `Orders` Cluster.

 2. Get the nodes of the target cluster(Orders) to which we want to move node `ORDER_CATALOG_ITEM_R`.
-And check for the edges from `ORDER_CATALOG_ITEM_R` to nodes of target cluster and update the `TOTAL_AFFINITY` of those edges to 1.
+And check for the edges from `ORDER_CATALOG_ITEM_R` to nodes of the target cluster and update the `TOTAL_AFFINITY` of those edges to 1.

-    NOTE: We must have an edge from the source node of the any one of the nodes of target cluster to move.
+    NOTE: We must have an edge from the source node of any one of the nodes of the target cluster to move.

-    Go to SQL developer using `TKDRADATA` user and execute the below query.
+    Go to SQL developer using the `TKDRADATA` user and execute the below query.

     ```text
    <copy>